Toll Free: 866.416.3873

-Located near the Monterey Bay coast, Beacon House offers a space for comprehensive recovery from addiction.
-Our team treats the whole person by creating custom care plans for every patient.
+Located on the Monterey Peninsula, Beacon House offers a space for comprehensive recovery from addiction.
+Our team is committed to helping every individual who walks through our doors by creating custom care plans for every patient.
 When you become a patient at Beacon House, you get a support network that cares, and you can start your journey to recovery with expert guidance.

 In 1958, Beacon House began as a group of medical professionals dedicated to helping people in recovery.
-Throughout the next 60 years, this group expanded to a community of addiction experts and patients working toward sober living.
+This group expanded to a community of addiction experts and patients working toward sober living.
 The partnership between Beacon House and Gateway Foundation began in 2018, empowering us to provide an even higher standard of care.

 Together, Beacon House and Gateway Foundation bring the world’s most innovative thinkers in addiction care to the Central Coast.
 We offer both inpatient and outpatient programs that feature a wide range of services.
 Our evidence-based treatments use cutting-edge knowledge to save lives.